 And at the time, its sudden, indescribably intense success could get to be a little much.
 The Ray Parker theme song was inescapable, t-shirts festooned every mall shop in sight, and the film even had the audacity to outgross the big bad Indiana Jones sequel that opened just a couple of weeks earlier.
 Its success hid its charms behind thunderous consumerism: insisting, nay demanding that you love it or forever suffer the torments of the damned.
 The real proof of its pudding took place after all that hype had died down: after the effects ceased to surprise us and the catch phrases became clichés.
 Then one day you’d spot it in the corner of the video store, rent it on the faint nostalgia of a few scenes, and suddenly be struck by a thunderbolt as you watched it.
 This movie is seriously fucking funny.

 Like a lot of films that arrive in this fashion, it relied upon the serendipitous collision of several factors.
 Cowriter/star Dan Aykroyd held a serious interest in the occult, and the prospect of resurrecting “ghost comedies” like Abbott and Costello Meet Frankenstein set his chops a’ lickin’.
 Add to that cowriter/star Harold Ramis and director Ivan Reitman – who could put a human face on some very strange material – and suddenly you had a workable story amid all the spook-specific jargon.
-Bill Murray brought a touch of modern cynicism, with his innate understanding that unlikable characters can often be very, very funny.
+Bill Murray brought a touch of modern cynicism, with his innate understanding that unlikable characters can often be very, very amusing.
 And the special effects were quietly astonishing: Henson-esque creations using old-fashioned techniques that have lost none of their appeal over the years.

 That’s a solid basis for a story, as the trio markets their services in hunting and trapping ghosts.
 Coincidentally, Manhattan suddenly sees an upswing in the unquiet dead, and the boys soon find their demand on the rise.
 The heightened spook activity comes on the eve of something much worse: a dark secret in Central Park West that could spell the end of the whole damn world.